DNXLabs/terraform-aws-ecs/README.md

 - S3 Bucket to store logs from the application Load Balancer access
 - Security groups for (ALB,ALB-INTERNAL,ECS NODES, RDS DB)
 - Web Application Firewall (WAF)
-- 3 Instances for ECS Workers
+- Instances for ECS Workers
-   - instance_tye_1 - First Priority
-   - instance_tye_2 - Second Priority
-   - instance_tye_3 - Third Priority
 - IAM roles and policies for the container instances

 In addition you have the option to create or not :